mingjiezhao/mingjiezhao.github.io/index.md

 ---
 layout: page
 title: Mingjie Zhao
-subtitle: M.S. student in Statistics at Duke University
+subtitle: M.S. student in Statistical Science at Duke University
 use-site-title: true
 bigimg:
   - "img/lavender.jpeg"

 ---

-Welcome to my website!
+# Welcome to my website!

 I am currently studying in the Department of Statistical Science at Duke University, and I will graduate in May 2020.